umbauk/skyvern/skyvern/webeye/README.md

 # WebHuman Automation Tool

-WebHuman is a Python-based automation tool that uses Playwright to interact with web pages.
+WebHuman is a Python-based automation tool that uses Patchright to interact with web pages.

 ## Getting Started